cmdrf/dis68hc11/README.md

 ## Compiling

 This project is built with CMake.
-Inside the build directory, do:
+After downloading the source code, navigate to the source directory and run:

     mkdir build
+    cd build
     cmake ..
     make